 In May 2022, the Company commenced the Restructuring to, among other things, strengthen its financial position and provide additional liquidity to fund its operations.
 The Company emerged from the Restructuring in May 2023.
 For more information, see "Prospectus Summary-Recent Developments-Reorganization and Emergence."
-Following its Emergence, the Company has a new board of directors (the "Current Board") and compensation committee thereof, and has made changes to its executive management team.
+Following its Emergence, the Company appointed the Board (or for the purposes of this section, the "Current Board") and compensation committee thereof (the "Compensation Committee") and made changes to its executive management team.
 For more information, see "Management."